Will I get Jail Time for Domestic Violence?

 Even after you serve your time in jail, a domestic violence conviction will prevent you from ever legally owning a firearm.
 The judge may order you to stay a specific distance away from the victim for the duration of probation.

 If you’re being charged with domestic violence in Massachusetts, you should obtain the services of a legal professional to ensure you have a proper legal defense.
-An attorney can fight for the best possible resolution and will look at all the details of the case and any evidence.
-The legal professional will formulate the best possible strategy to help you get into a better position and improve the outcome of the case.
+An attorney can fight for the best possible resolution by looking at all the details of your case and any evidence.
+A legal professional will formulate the best possible strategy to help you get into a better position and improve the outcome of the case.